-Rag rolling is another paint technique often found in country style, old world or traditional bedrooms.
+Rag rolling is another painting technique often found in country style, old world or traditional bedrooms.
 It's also a great look for a nursery.
 Use the technique on an accent wall, or go bold on all four walls.
-To create the rag rolling look, as pictured in this example from Valspar Paint, first paint your walls with a overall base color.
+To create the rag rolling look, as pictured in this example from Valspar Paint, first paint your walls with an overall base color.
 Once it's dry, use a crumpled rag to apply a darker or lighter glaze color mixture, rolling it over the wall in random directions.

 16 of 18